jack-git-morgan/ogl-test-backend/README.md

 Your tasks will involve:

-- consuming the existing services using a frontend web framework (e.g. React/VueJS/Angular) of your choice.
+- Developing a User Interface using the React framework that will consume the services via the API provided.

 - extending the functionality of the backend services